Professor Emma Loosley, Director of the Architecture and Asceticism Project

 Joshua Bryant, PhD Student

 Joshua has studied archaeology and ancient history with a particular concentration on late antique fortification in the eastern Byzantine Empire.
-For this project he is studying the limes in Lazica (Western Georgia), Eastern Anatolia (Turkey) and Syria.
-He is responsible for much of the Turkish material on the site and entries relating to secular, particularly defensive, structures.
+For this project he studied the limes in Lazica (Western Georgia), Eastern Anatolia (Turkey) and Syria.
+He was responsible for much of the Turkish material on the site and entries relating to secular, particularly defensive, structures.

 Richard Holding, Digital Humanities